BenJWard/SpeedDate.jl/paper.md

 complimentary with other more intensive methods used in the field.

-The `SpeedDate.jl` package implements the very same algorithm for general use, in Julia programming language, making it faster than the original implementation in the `HybridCheck` R package.
+The `SpeedDate.jl` package implements the very same algorithm for general use, in the Julia programming language, making it faster than the original implementation in the `HybridCheck` R package.
 It is also built on top of packages in the `BioJulia` framework, including the `BioSequences.jl` package.
 The divergence time is estimated using the number of mutations that have occurred